arangodb/docs/3.10/transactions-stream-transactions.md

 using the same transaction ID should be issued by the client.
-The server can make some effort to serialize certain operations (see [Streaming Lock Timeout](programs-arangod-transaction.html#streaming-lock-timeout)), however this will degrade the server's performance and may lead to sporadic errors with code `28` (locked).
+The server can make some effort to serialize certain operations (see [Streaming Lock Timeout](programs-arangod-transaction.html#streaming-lock-timeout)), however this degrades the server's performance and may lead to sporadic errors with code `28` (locked).

 ### Batch requests

-The [Batch API](http/batch-request.html) cannot be used in combination with Stream Transactions for submitting batched requests, because the required header `x-arango-trx-id` is not forwarded.
+The [Batch API](http/batch-request.html) cannot be used in combination with Stream Transactions for submitting batched requests, because the required `x-arango-trx-id` header is not forwarded.

 ## JavaScript API